DashrathGelot/machine-learning-project/loan-prediction/README.md

 ### `python loan.py`

-develope model using logistic regression to achieve digit recognition
+develope model using logistic regression to achieve good result

 # note:this is written in python3